Typical dishes of Venice food

 The food of Vicenza offers a great variety and richness of food; from the famous “poenta e baccalà” (mush and codfish) to “bigoli co l’arna” (bigoli with duck); “risi e bisi” (rice and peas); “paste e fasoi” (pasta with beans).
 In the province of Vicenza the offer is as much succulent as Vicenza: from asparagus of Bassano to fine cheeses of Asiago.

-“Ham” is another product which is extremely tasty and tied to the oldest traditions.
-A very rich food in nutritive properties, but also authentic and irresistible temptation of a thousand nuances of scent known and appreciated since antiquity.
+“Ham” is another product that is extremely tasty and tied to the oldest traditions.
+Very rich food in nutritive properties, but also the authentic and irresistible temptation of a thousand nuances of the scent known and appreciated since antiquity.
 The Altopiano di Asiago (surrounding plateau region) is known for its cheeses: Asiago fresco and allevo, vecchio and stravecchio, Asiago of Enego, Panarone, ricotta and caciotta cheese.
 But the Altopiano also produces other delicacies: the patata di Rotzo (potato) and sedano (celery) di Rubbio as well as many salami and sausages in addition to the excellent honey and mushrooms plus various spirits, bitters, Kranebet and Kumetto.

 Vicenza and the surrounding area cultivate a good low acidity Olive oil of excellent quality.
 Vicenza has its four species of Black Truffle from the Colli Berici (hills): the “precious” called “scorzone” and the “ordinary” produced in winter, which helps to add flavor to many dishes.
 In the area of Marostica the tasty cherries of Vicenza are cultivated.
 Another famous product of the area is the white asparagus of Bassano.